rothgar/ergodox-ez-tent-kit/README.md

 # Summary

-This is a custom keyboard tent git for the [ergodox ez](https://www.indiegogo.com/projects/ergodox-ez-an-incredible-mechanical-keyboard) keyboard.
+This is a custom keyboard tent kit for the [ergodox ez](https://www.indiegogo.com/projects/ergodox-ez-an-incredible-mechanical-keyboard) keyboard.
 They sell a tent kit with the keyboard but I needed more angle with the keyboard so I designed this.
 It is based loosely on the [Freestyle2 ascent keyboard tent kit](http://www.kinesis-ergo.com/shop/freestyle2-ascent-accessory/) but with changes to make the design more printer friendly.

 # Print Settings